lronaldo/cpctelera/README.md

 _**CPCtelera**_ is a game engine for Amstrad CPC computers whose aim is to have the fastest possible routines to aid developers in the creation of games.
 The main aims of _**CPCtelera**_ are producing the fastest possible code, being very easy to install and use in every modern platform and having an extensively commented code, to aid those wanting to learn from code.

 _**CPCtelera**_ is still under develpment, at a very early stage.
-However, it is only few steps back from 1.0. release.
-Right now, it is completely usable.
+However, it is completely usable at the moment.

 **Installing and using** _**CPCtelera**_ is very easy:
  1. Open a terminal (under Windows, you will have to install [Cygwin](https://cygwin.com/) previously)